m25kaif/Automatic-Railway-System/README.md

 # Automatic-Railway-System

-There has been a lot of accidents for to untimed opening and closing of gates.
+There has been a lot of accidents by untimed opening and closing of gates.
-This is automatically opens and closes gates when required Time can be reduced for which the gate is being closed.
+This system automatically opens and closes gates when required Time can be reduced for which the gate is being closed.